cyuno/angular1/README.md

 # angular1
-Earlier angular implementation, with the phone cat master
+Earlier angular implementation, tried to load phonecat master but I got the yowza that's more than 100 files error.